 Work Exchange Job Descriptions

-Kitchen Meal Coordinators: Six people (Open to 18+)
+Kitchen Meal Coordinators: Six People (Open to 18+)

 Kitchen Coordinators oversee the coordination of community service shifts in their kitchen work during each meal served at camp.
-This coordinating job involves training, explaining, delegating, and pitching in to help when needed.
+This coordinating job involves training, explaining, delegating, and pitching in to help when needed throughout your meal service shift.
 You help campers know what needs to be done in the kitchen before and after each meal you coordinate.
-Kitchen work is fast paced, intense, and physical.
+Kitchen work is fast-paced, intense, and physical.
 Coordinators work closely with the kitchen staff to figure out what needs to be done.
 There are 6 meal coordinators, 2 per meal.
-Shifts can be split between Coordinators if both are fully capable and comfortable in their respective roles, pursuant to the needs of specific meals and the advice of the Kitchen Witch (KW).
-Meal Coordinators look to the KW for ongoing support, problem solving, and conflict resolution if needed.
-Coordinators attend a training session on Saturday afternoon and are present before and after Saturday dinner to begin their hands-on training by the KW.
-Coordinators also attend a check in meeting mid-week, facilitated by the KW.

 Breakfast Coordinators: Every day between: 7am – 9am.